pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_files.md

 # File Sharing API for Kotlin SDK

 ##### Breaking changes in v9.0.0
-PubNub Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, introduces a new client instantiation, and changes async callbacks and emitted status events.
-These changes can impact apps built with versions < 9.0.0.
-See the Java/Kotlin SDK migration guide for details.
+- Kotlin SDK 9.0.0 unifies Kotlin and Java SDKs, changes client instantiation, async callbacks, and status events.
+- Apps built with < 9.0.0 may need updates.
+See Java/Kotlin SDK migration guide.

 You can upload/share files up to 5 MB.
 When a file is uploaded to a channel, subscribers receive a file event with file ID, filename, and optional description.

 ##### Request execution
-Most Kotlin SDK methods return an Endpoint.
-You must call .sync() or .async() to execute, otherwise the operation will not run.
+Most SDK methods return an Endpoint.
+You must call .sync() or .async() to execute.

 ```
 1val channel = pubnub.channel("channelName")